apache/arrow-cookbook/cpp/source/compute.rst

   :dedent: 2

 This recipe shows basic validation of `input_arg` which contains a vector of input arguments.
-Then, the input `Array` is accessed from `input_arg` and a `Buffer` is allocated to hold output results.
-After the main loop is completed, the allocated `Buffer` is wrapped in an `ArrayData` instance and referenced by `out`.
+Then, the input :class:`arrow::Array` is accessed from `input_arg` and a :class:`arrow::Buffer` is allocated to hold output results.
+After the main loop is completed, the allocated :class:`arrow::Buffer` is wrapped in an :class:`arrow::ArrayData` instance and referenced by `out`.

 Associate Kernels with a Function
 ---------------------------------

-The process of adding kernels to a compute function is easy: (1) create an appropriate `Function` instance--`ScalarFunction` in this case--and (2) call the `AddKernel` function.
+Kernels are added to a compute function in 2 steps: (1) create an appropriate function object--:class:`arrow::compute::ScalarFunction` in this case--and (2) call the :func:`arrow::compute::ScalarFunction::AddKernel` function.
+The AddKernel function is repeated for each desired input data type.
-The more difficult part of this process is repeating for the desired data types and knowing how the signatures work.

 .. recipe:: ../code/compute_fn.cc AddKernelToFunction
   :caption: Instantiate a ScalarFunction and add our execution kernel to it
   :dedent: 2

-A `ScalarFunction` represents a "scalar" or "element-wise" compute function (see documentation on the Compute API).
+A :class:`arrow::compute::ScalarFunction` represents a "scalar" or "element-wise" compute function (see documentation on the Compute API).
 The signature used in this recipe passes:

 1. A function name (to be used when calling it)

 2. An "Arity" meaning how many input arguments it takes (like cardinality)

-3. A `FunctionDoc` instance (to associate some documentation programmatically)
+3. A :class:`arrow::compute::FunctionDoc` instance (to associate some documentation programmatically)

-Then, `AddKernel` expects:
+Then, :func:`arrow::compute::ScalarFunction::AddKernel` expects:

 1. A vector of data types for each input argument